sebivenlo/esd-2024-elasticsearch/notes/kibana_notes.md

 ## Alerting
 - Define real-time alerts for custom conditions sent via email and more
-- Generate PDF / PNG / CSV reports of dashboards (scheduled)
+- Generate PDF / PNG / CSV reports of dashboards (behind paywall)

 ## Machine Learning Integration
 - Discover anomalies by using the built-in machine learning jobs